 9.6.21.12 DMG SBP Request frame format #338

 The DMG SBP Request frame is an Action frame.
 It is transmitted by a SBP sensing initiator to a SBP sensing responder to request a DMG SBP.
-The format of the DMG DMG SBP Request frame Action field is defined in Table 9-576e (DMG SBP Request frame Action field format).
+The format of the DMG SBP Request frame Action field is defined in Table 9-576e (DMG SBP Request frame Action field format).

 Table 9-576e—DMG SBP Request frame Action field format